pshriwise/catbird/README.md

 >>> from catbird import *
 >>> factory=Factory('./heat_conduction-opt')
 ```
-This may take a few minutes, don't panic.
-The syntax first has to be dumped from the original application as json and parsed;
+This may take a few minutes, so don't panic if it hangs.
+The syntax first has to be dumped from the original application as json and then parsed;
 the factory then converts "available" syntax into python object constructors.
 The more syntax we enable the longer it takes, so if you want
-to speed things up you only want to enable the syntax you intend to use.
-To write out what obejcts are  currently enabled, try
+to speed things up you should only enable the syntax you intend to use.
+To write out what objects are  currently enabled, try:
 ```python
 >>> factory.write_config("config.json")
 ```